sandy9808/jolt/packages/cli/templates/project-application/README.md

  You can configure your project using the generated `jolt.json` file.

- For example to use TypeScript, simply install `@jolt/toolchain-typescript` and set that as your toolchain in `jolt.json`.
+ To use TypeScript, simply install `@jolt/toolchain-typescript` and set that as your toolchain in `jolt.json`.

 ---